 Ensuring that members are satisfied with the club's performance and that they are receiving fair treatment from the club are high priorities for the board.
-A formal member survey, one having been carried out in 2011, was not conducted during the past year, although informal regular monitoring of member satisfaction is carried out to gauge the members' views of the club and identify any areas for improvement.
+A formal member survey was undertaken during the year.
+Additionally, informal regular monitoring of member satisfaction which is carried out to gauge the members' views of the club and identify any areas for improvement.
 The results of this monitoring process are reviewed by the Nomination and Governance Committee.
-In addition to this process, the managers aim to visit as many members as practically possible every year to ensure that they are aware of the club's strategy and operations and to identify any areas for concern.
+The managers also aim to visit as many members as practically possible every year to ensure that they are aware of the club's strategy and operations and to identify any areas for concern.

-A formal member survey will again be conducted during 2013.
+A formal member survey will again be conducted during 2015.